enricoros/fotowall/README.markdown

  - remove qm? note that building on windows requires qm to be on the packages!

 Enrico:
-* same folder when you open the picture (req. by Rossana)
 * add google images to flickr ones (req. by Rossana)
 * win: photo dragging from the 'add picture' filedialog (seems harder that it should be. works on linux) (req. by Rossana)
 * auto-placement [force field, shape, collage, etc..]